Dataport/polar/arcana.md

   @keydown.left.stop
 ```

 This is due to how OL works since @10.
-If the events are not stops, OL consumes them to allow map panning by keyboard.
+If the events are not stopped, OL consumes them to allow map panning by keyboard.